sharmalab/MEDIator/README.md

 [2.2] Infinispan MongoDB Cache Store - https://github.com/infinispan/infinispan-cachestore-mongodb

-## Connect to the EC2 Instance
+## Connect to An EC2 Instance
+If you prefer to use an EC2 Instance to upload clinical files to S3, you may follow the below steps.

+Otherwise, you may directly upload the clinical files which were downloaded to your local computer.

+* Connect to the instance

-ssh -i pradeeban.pem ubuntu@ec2-54-237-35-248.compute-1.amazonaws.com
+$ ssh -i pradeeban.pem ubuntu@ec2-54-237-35-248.compute-1.amazonaws.com

+* Make a directory and change to the directory.

-mkdir gsoc2014
+$ mkdir gsoc2014

-cd gsoc2014
+$ cd gsoc2014

+* Download and extract the meta data from the online repository (link sent to email.
+Given below is an example).

-nohup wget https://tcga-data.nci.nih.gov/tcgafiles/ftp_auth/distro_ftpusers/anonymous/userCreatedArchives/652ccf44-cfda-4e99-81ac-d8f4c0eca6be.tar > nohup.out &
+$ nohup wget https://tcga-data.nci.nih.gov/tcgafiles/ftp_auth/distro_ftpusers/anonymous/userCreatedArchives/652ccf44-cfda-4e99-81ac-d8f4c0eca6be.tar > nohup.out &

-tar -zxvf 652ccf44-cfda-4e99-81ac-d8f4c0eca6be.tar
+$ tar -zxvf 652ccf44-cfda-4e99-81ac-d8f4c0eca6be.tar